+INET001

-INET001 EFTSL: 0.111 Networking Essentials
+Networking Essentials

 This is the first subject in the field of data communications and networking.
 Basic networking concepts and skills are developed.
 The skills and knowledge gained are essential to all IT professionals.
-You will be introduced to networking technologies, network devices, end systems (PCs and servers) and the role of protocols and standards.
+Students will be introduced to networking technologies, network devices, end systems (PCs and servers) and the role of protocols and standards.
 Through a case study and group work, students will work collaboratively and individually to produce and justify an initial design for a computer network, requiring analysis and evaluation of alternative solution and technologies.

+IBRM001

-IBRM001 EFTSL: 0.111 Business Requirements Modelling
+Business Requirements Modelling

-This subject provides you with the opportunity to experience the process by which IT solutions are designed to solve business problems.
+This subject provides students with the opportunity to experience the process by which IT solutions are designed to solve business problems.
 The subject emulates the commercial environment, with students working in groups to produce a design solution to a business problem.
 The subject contributes to developing team skills and an understanding of how teams work.
 It introduces students to the software development life cycle and relates information systems concepts to the business environment.
-In addition, it provides students with an opportunity to develop analytical thinking and problemsolving develop effective writing and presentation skills and demonstrate the capacity for continued learning.
+In addition, it provides students with an opportunity to develop analytical thinking and problem-solving skills and develop effective writing and presentation skills, and demonstrate the capacity for continued learning.

+ICBP001

-ICBP001 EFTSL: 0.111 Collaborative Business Processes
+Collaborative Business Processes